abyxcos/smallblog/README.md

 The site should be wrapped in a `<div class="site">` and contains the standard `<div class="header">`, `<div class="footer">`, and `<div class="contact">` for the header, footer, and footer contact information styling respectively.
 A `static/local.css` is provided to allow for minor changes without modifying the theme.

-Smallblog also employs [Template-Toolkit](https://metacpan.org/pod/Template) to generate pages.
+Smallblog also employs [lua-resty-template](https://github.com/bungle/lua-resty-template) to generate pages.
 Any of the `tmpl` files in `templates/` may be freely modified.

 ## Bugs
-Smallblog.pl is a rewrite of smallblog.sh.
+Smallblog.lua is a rewrite of smallblog.sh and smallblog.pl.
 It should still be largely compatible.
 Please file an issue if you find any bugs.

 ## License
 Smallblog is released under the ISC (2-BSD) license.
 Please see [LICENSE](https://github.com/abyxcos/smallblog/blob/master/LICENSE) for the full text.